Samisha68/Energypro/README.md

 ## Features

 - **Unified Dashboard**: Seamlessly list energy for sale, browse available offers, and purchase energy—all from a single, intuitive dashboard.
-- **Google Authentication**: Secure sign-in and onboarding using your Google account.
+- **Secure Authentication**: Powered by Civic Auth for enterprise-grade security and seamless user experience.
 - **Blockchain-Powered Transactions**: All trades are recorded on the Solana blockchain for transparency and security.
 - **Solana Wallet Integration**: Connect your Solana wallet (Phantom, Solflare, etc.) for direct, trustless payments.
 - **Scalable Seller Support**: Currently, the seller address is hardcoded for demonstration.
 The architecture is designed to easily support multiple sellers in the future.